mc0110/inetbox2mqtt/README.md

 *Attention: The CPplus does not transmit continuously, therefore transmission pauses of 15-25s are normal.*

-## Integration of Truma DuoControl
+## Addon: Integration of Truma DuoControl
 Another functionality has been added.
 This is an additional function, at the moment not implemented in [INETBOX](https://github.com/danielfett/inetbox.py).

 <div align = center>